 I love selling clothing and handbags online.
 While Facebook Marketplace is a fan favorite, I feel as though it wastes way too much time with all the bartering and no-shows.
 My favorite platforms are Poshmark and Mercari.

 They are both easy to use and list items, and everything ships, so there are no awkward meet-ups.
 It’s also been my personal experience that things sell at a higher price than on Facebook as well.

 Legos aren’t just for kids!
 Flex your creative muscles and break out the kids’ Legos.
-I love this big bin of mixed Classic Legos the most because you can make virtually anything with them, and it’s super affordable (versus some of the insanely priced model sets).
+Grab a big bin of mixed Classic Legos because you can make virtually anything with them, and it’s super affordable (versus some of the insanely priced model sets).

 Catch is a great activity both indoors and out…just don’t play indoors with an actual baseball.
-We love getting outside and throwing the football or putting on our baseball gloves and playing catch, and this fun ball is perfect for playing catch indoors.
+We love getting outside and throwing the football or putting on our baseball gloves and playing catch.

 Make a Scrapbook